wbcmedia/wbcmedia.github.io/planet-of-the-dames-songs.md

 We think we've been enslaved

-F C F
+Fm C F

 And we wish we'd spent our weekend break elsewhere

-F C F

 Now it's time to leave this cavern if we dare

+Fmaj7 Em

 For here we are singing in the darkness